Gluten-Free Cheesy Mashed Potatoes Biscuits

 gluten free biscuits in a cast iron skillet

-Mashed potatoes always seem to be lurking in the fridge after the holidays.
-And let’s be honest, they are not the same the next day, no matter how much gravy you pour over them.
+Mashed potatoes always seem to be lurking in the fridge after the holidays, and let’s be honest, they rarely taste the same the next day, no matter how much gravy you pour over them.

-To keep this gluten free biscuit recipe simple, I used a gluten free flour blend, butter, leftover mashed potatoes, leftover herbs, odds and ends of leftover cheese, and yogurt.
+To keep this gluten-free biscuit recipe straightforward, I used a gluten-free flour blend, butter, leftover mashed potatoes, leftover herbs, odds and ends of leftover cheese, and yogurt.

 mashed potatoes topped with melted butter and chives